d-ronin/d-ronin.github.io/_docs/development-setup/development-setup-windows.md

 exit
 ```

-## Automatic Download and Install of Required Programs
+## Automatic download and install of prerequisites

 The dRonin build environment is capable of installing the rest of the tools that it needs.